amfairley/memorycards/PATCHNOTES.md

 Patch 1.01 was implemented after initial feedback on the web page from a group of friends, family, course colleagues and project assessor.

 ### Feedback
 - The modal background does not extend past the bottom of the screen when scrolling.
-This is logged as [Bug 7](#bug-7) and fixed.
+This is logged as [Bug 7](#bug-7) and has been fixed.
 - The 404 return button is easily missed.
 - The guessing table page can be "too busy".
 - More guidance on how to play would be appreciated.